 Of course, riding a bike is a sustainable way of getting around and it can be a great way to explore part of the city you haven’t explored before.
 You can use the bike share scheme – Santander Cycles, or take one of many city bicycle tours.

 But one novel idea is to take a bike ride without going anywhere at all, at an Electric Pedals event.
 Cycling audience members provide power for a range of film screenings and events at the Southbank Centre and elsewhere.
+Could be a fun thing to do in London with teenagers?

 If you’re looking for a sustainable way to get around in London, cycling and walking are not the only options.
 Kayaking or stand-up paddleboarding on the Thames, for example, could be other amazing eco friendly activities to consider.